santiment/academy/src/docs/metrics/transaction-size/index.md

 ## Description

-The Transaction Size Metric calculates the average or median size of transactions over a specific time period.
+The Transaction Size Metric calculates the average size and the median size of transactions over a specific time period.
 If the average transfer size is increasing, it could suggest that whales are beginning to move their tokens, either buying or selling.